 After teaching History at universities in Nova Scotia, Quebec and Manitoba, he joined the Canadian Foreign Service.
 He served in Yugoslavia, Thailand, Indonesia and India, and spent 15 years as an international political and strategic analyst in the Privy Council Office.
 He retired in 2009 to work full time on promoting Canadian history and music.

-He has published over a dozen books and articles, including short histories of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan, and The Canadian North.
+He has published dozens of books, articles and letters including histories of all ten provinces.
+In May, 2017, he published "Rivals for Power: Ottawa and the Provinces, the contentious history of the Canadian federation."
 In 1990 he compiled and published Canadian Fiddle Music, Volume I, which was re-published in 1999, by Mel Bay Publications, Inc., and Canadian Fiddle Music, Volume II, in 2001.
 He has compiled 50 songs that mention Canadian people, places, culture and history for The Great Canadian Songbook, Volume I, which was published in December, 2006.
 Ed plays in an Irish-Canadian band with spouse, Kai, and daughters, Denise and Diana (see The Band).
+In 2014, Ed was inducted into the Brandon Univerisity Wall of Fame.

 |[ HOME : THE AUTHOR : MUSIC BOOKS : HISTORY BOOKS : THE BAND : CONTACT US ]|